yuhaokevinliu/SWEN90016-notes/QualityManagement.md

     5. Optimising
     Continuous process improvement is enabled by quantitative feedback from the process and from piloting innovative ideas and technologies.
     ![alt text](cmmi.png)
+- Quality Plan
+    - Organization and Completeness
+        - Are all internal cross references to other requirements, correct?
+        - Are all requirements written at a consistent and appropriate level of detail?
+        - Do the requirements provide an adequate basis for design?
+        - Is the implementation priority of each requirement included?
+        - Are all external hardware, software, and communication interfaces defined?
+        - Have algorithms intrinsic to the functional requirements been defined?
+        - Does the specification include all the known customer or system needs?
+        - Is the expected behaviour documented for all anticipated error conditions?
+    - Correctness
+        - Do any requirements conflict with or duplicate other requirements?
+        - Is each requirement written in clear, concise, unambiguous language?
+        - Is each requirement verifiable by testing, demonstration, review, or analysis?
+        - Is each requirement in scope for the project?
+        - Is each requirement free from content and grammatical errors?
+        - Is any necessary information missing from a requirement?
+If so, is it identified as “to be decided”?
+        - Can all the requirements be implemented within known constraints?
+        - Are any specified error messages unique and meaningful?
+    - Quality Attributes
+        - Are all performance objectives properly specified?
+        - Are all security and safety considerations properly specified?
+        - Are all pertinent quality attribute goals explicitly documented and quantified, with the acceptable trade-offs specified?

 - McCall Quality Model
 ![alt text](mccall.png)
 ![alt text](mccall_1.png)